-At December 31, 2022, the Trust's single-/dual-tenant buildings portfolio totalled 2.4 million square feet of GLA, which comprises a 100% interest in nine properties totalling 1.5 million square feet and a 50% interest in four properties totalling 0.9 million square feet.
-Included in the above 2.4 million square feet of GLA is 0.2 million square feet of area relating to the Trust's equity-accounted investment, and area either held for, or under, development.
+At December 31, 2024, the Trust's single-/dual-tenant buildings portfolio totalled 2.4 million square feet of GLA, comprising a 100% interest in nine properties totalling 1.3 million square feet and a 50% interest in four properties totalling 0.9 million square feet.
+Included in the above 2.4 million square feet of GLA is 0.2 million square feet of area relating to the Trust's equity-accounted investment.